 Members of an LLC are subject to taxes by default.
 This is the same as for owners of a general partnership or sole proprietorship.
 This structure is commonly referred as a “pass through” tax structure.
 If the LLC meets certain criteria, it can choose to be taxed either as a C-corp (C-corp) or as an S-corp (S-corp).
 Small business owners prefer LLCs because of their simplicity and flexibility.

-To establish a South Carolina LLC, it costs $110.
+Establishing a South Carolina LLC costs $110.
 Foreign LLCs must pay the same fee for a certificate of authority to transact in South Carolina.